UnumID/Server-SDK-Typescript/README.md

 ```
 "x-auth-token": Verifier Auth Token // if this is different from the token you provided, it means your previous token expired and you were automatically issued a new one.
 You should replace it with this one for the next call.
 ```

+### Health
+One can confirm that the app is running by using the `/health/alive` API endpoint.
+No auth necessary.